bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 * [**MAC Board of Directors**](https://mining.ca/about-us/board-of-directors/): The Mining Association of Canada (MAC) is governed by a team of industry leaders from our membership who were selected for their breadth and depth of mining experience.
 Through their strategic guidance and oversight, these professionals collectively play a vital role in advancing the work of MAC and the industry at large.

 ## 2.2.
 Risk Assessment
 [The Mining Association of Canada (MAC) Board of Directors (Board)](https://mining.ca/about-us/board-of-directors/) is the the primary authority for the risk assessment process of the TSM Programme.
 The Board relies heavily on the collective expertise and advice from the [Community of Interest (COI) Panel](https://mining.ca/towards-sustainable-mining/how-tsm-works/community-of-interest-advisory-panel/).
-Key issues are identified and presented to the TSM COI Panel.
+The panel provides advice to the board through a formal process for issues identification.

 ## 2.3.
 Trust Assurance and Certification